zulip/zulip/docs/contributing/code-style.md

-Python allows datetime objects to not have an associated time zone, which can cause time-related bugs that are hard to catch with a test suite, or bugs that only show up during daylight savings time.
+Python allows datetime objects to not have an associated time zone, which can cause time-related bugs that are hard to catch with a test suite, or bugs that only show up during daylight saving time.

 Good ways to make time-zone-aware datetimes are below.
 We import time zone libraries as `from datetime import datetime, timezone` and